FlorianLemarchand/formation_eavesdropping_denoising/PW1.md

         plt.imshow(im_noise, cmap='gray')
         plt.show()

-   2. Use the previous method to display the histograms of im1 and im2
+   2. Add a display of the noise.
+Use the previous methods to display the histograms of im1 and of noised im1.
+What can we say about these histograms?
+You may remove the extreme pixel values from the noised image histogram plot.
+Also draw the gradients of noised im1 and its distribution.
+What can we say about these histograms?

    3. Use a library to do the same noising with only one line:

         im_noise_lib = random_noise(im1_gray, 'gaussian', mean=0., seed=0, var=variance, clip=True)
        * _Display 'im_noise_lib' and its histogram._

-   4. Quality assessment of the noisy image:
+   4. Quality assessment of the noisy image.
+You can create the following functions, inspiring from the given _print\_psnr\_ssim_ function:

 		# Measure the quality of the noisy images with respect to the clean image
 		psnr = compare_psnr(im_noise, im1_gray)